AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 > curve25519-sha256@libssh.org
 > ```
 >
 > Remember that these are simply lists of *supported* values, not the actual values being used for a given connection.
 Always use `ssh -vv` to see the `local client KEXINIT proposal` that is actually being sent to the server for a given connection.
-It's not necessarily the case that every connection will always use the same algorithm every time.

-Sure enough, later on in the debugging output we can see that the server sends its own key exchange proposal, and it includes most of the host key algorithms supported by the client.
+Sure enough, later on in the debugging output we can see that the server sends its own proposal, and it overlaps with the host key algorithms proposed by the client.
 Here's the relevant snippet:

 ```
 debug2: peer server KEXINIT proposal